theNewDynamic/oregonsadventurecoast.com/content/adventure/birding.md

 ---
+_schema: default
 title: Birding & Wildlife
-aliases:
-- "/featured-adventures/birding"
-- "/activities/category/birding"
-url: "/birding-and-wildlife"
+url: /birding-and-wildlife
-photo: "/img/blog-plover-header.jpg"
+photo: /img/blog-plover-header.jpg
 seo:
+  title: Trips to the Oregon Coast - Birding/Wildlife | Oregon's Adventure Coast
+  description: >-
-  description: Rugged and largely undeveloped, this area of the Oregon Coast lures
-    birders to view wildlife seldom encountered!
+    Rugged and largely undeveloped, this area of the Oregon Coast lures birders to view wildlife seldom encountered!
 Plan your trip for birding and wildlife viewing today.
-  title: Trips to the Oregon Coast - Birding/Wildlife | Oregon's Adventure Coast
+aliases:
+  - /featured-adventures/birding
+  - /activities/category/birding
 ---
 ![Oyster Catcher on the Beach](/img/bandon_oystercatcher.jpg)

+{{< floatimage src="/img/birdwatching.jpg" float="left" alt="Birdwatching on Oregon's Adventure Coast" size="80" >}}

 ## EXCELLENT BIRDING OPPORTUNITIES

 Rugged and largely undeveloped, Oregon’s south coast lures birders to view wildlife seldom encountered.
 The Oregon Islands National Wildlife Refuge is protected habitat for 1.2 million nesting seabirds.

-{{< floatimage src="/img/birdwatching.jpg" float="left" alt="Birdwatching on Oregon's Adventure Coast" size="80" >}}

 The South Slough National Estuarine Research Reserve near Charleston, with its 5,000 acres of saltwater marshes and mixed conifer forest, attracts Band-tailed Pigeons and Wrentits.

+BOnjour

 In April and August, Bandon Marsh National Wildlife Refuge attracts rare shorebirds and is a feeding and resting stopover for migrating Pacific Golden-Plover, Dunlin, and Whimbrel.

+Nullam id dolor id nibh ultricies vehicula ut id elit.
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Curabitur blandit tempus porttitor.
+Etiam porta sem malesuada magna mollis euismod.

-Visit Oregon’s Adventure Coast in September for the annual [Oregon Shorebird Festival](https://www.oregonshorebirdfestival.org/).
+Visit Oregon’s Adventure *Coast* in September for the annual [Oregon Shorebird Festival](https://www.oregonshorebirdfestival.org/).
 You’ll find field trips, talks, and a forum for all skill levels to share and exchange stories.
 Founded by the Cape Arago Audubon Society, and sponsored by several groups, you can expand your knowledge, and spend a long summer weekend on the Coast - what could be better?

 {{< spacer 50 >}}